Downtown Sacramento Partnership works diligently to directly impact and reduce homelessness, but it is a complex issue.

 We are the boots on the ground connecting homeless to service-based solutions.

-The Downtown Partnership’s Navigator Team connects homeless individuals with local community service programs, facilitates access to care, and identifies solutions to improve clients living conditions and quality of life by connecting them with social services and housing.
-Their goal is to increase access to care and to identify long-term solutions to improve their clients’ quality of life and ultimately end their state of homelessness.
+We support the efforts of local community service providers to connect homeless individuals with programs, access to care, and solutions to improve clients living conditions and quality of life by connecting them with social services and housing in order to improve their quality of life and ultimately end their state of homelessness.
+Since 2013, these organizations have housed 500+ individuals experiencing homelessness with providers that have connected them to permanent sustainable housing in our community.

 We directly advocate for impactful solutions to homelessness.

-- As a member of the Continuum of Care Advisory Board, we directly influence resource allocation to providers fighting homelessness.
+- We are active in the conversation and help to directly influence resource allocation to providers fighting homelessness.

 - We advocate for local municipalities and service providers to align and coordinate resources for best results.